sbourdelin/linux/Documentation/media/uapi/rc/lirc-write.rst

 referenced by the file descriptor ``fd`` from the buffer starting at ``buf``.

+The exact format of the data depends on what modes a driver supports, and what mode has been selected.
+Use :ref:`lirc_get_features` to get a list of supported modes, and :ref:`lirc_get_send_mode` to get or set the sending mode if multiple modes are available.

-The data written to the chardev is a pulse/space sequence of integer values.
+When in :ref:`LIRC_MODE_PULSE <lirc-mode-PULSE>` mode, the data written to the chardev is a pulse/space sequence of integer values.
 Pulses and spaces are only marked implicitly by their position.
 The data must start and end with a pulse, therefore, the data must always include an uneven number of samples.
 The write function must block until the data has been transmitted by the hardware.
 If more data is provided than the hardware can send, the driver returns ``EINVAL``.

 Return Value
 ============